Why You Can’t Lose Weight Despite Doing Everything Right

 Sustainable weight loss is more likely when metabolic health is supported, rather than when intake is continually restricted.
 This may involve:

-• Adequate energy and protein intake
+• Adequate energy and protein intake to preserve lean muscle mass

-• Addressing hormonal or inflammatory contributors
+• Addressing hormonal or inflammatory contributors identified through targeted testing

-• Supporting gut health
+• Supporting gut health and microbial diversity

-• Matching exercise intensity to recovery capacity
+• Matching exercise intensity to individual recovery capacity and HPA axis status

 Individual responses vary, and progress is rarely linear.